thekangaroofactory/kwidgets/README.md

-This repository contains things I want to reuse in the future kwidget R package.
+This repository contains things I want to reuse.

-- CSS Theme
 - widget functions to return html
+- javascript functions to update the widgets